gszep/thesis/viva/README.md

 # Inference of Bifurcations Between Phenotypes

 This is an interactive presentation in Julia that utilises the package [Pluto.jl](https://github.com/fonsp/Pluto.jl).
-Once installed, run Pluto with the following commands in your Julia REPL:
+Once installed, run Pluto with the following commands in your REPL:

 ```julia
 julia> import Pluto